Own-Data-Privateer/hoardy-web/README.md

 - `source` is a short description of the data source, like `Firefox/102.0+pWebArc/0.1`;
 - `optionalData` currently stores optional `origin_url` and `document_url` when different from both the URL in question and `Referer` request header (this is useful for indexing and search by URL);
-- `responseV1` can be `null` when the request got no response, like when experiencing a network issue (dumping such request+response pairs is disabled by default, see extension's settings).
+- `responseV1` can be `null` when the request got no response, like when experiencing a network issue (archival of such request+response pairs is disabled by default, see extension's settings).

 On-disk these are stored as compressed files.
 [The dumb archiving server](./dumb_server/) stores them one file per `reqres` and only compresses them with `GZip`, since `zlib` compression comes bundled with Python.